carbon-language/carbon-lang/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl05.rst

 Once the insertion point is set, we recursively codegen the "then" expression from the AST.
 To finish off the "then" block, we create an unconditional branch to the merge block.
-One interesting (and very important) aspect of the LLVM IR is that it `requires all basic blocks to be "terminated" <../LangRef.html#functionstructure>`_ with a `control flow instruction <../LangRef.html#terminators>`_ such as return or branch.
+One interesting (and very important) aspect of the LLVM IR is that it :ref:`requires all basic blocks to be "terminated" <functionstructure>` with a :ref:`control flow instruction <terminators>`  such as return or branch.
 This means that all control flow, *including fall throughs* must be made explicit in the LLVM IR.
 If you violate this rule, the verifier will emit an error.

 The final line here is quite subtle, but is very important.
 The basic issue is that when we create the Phi node in the merge block, we need to